AbdixDev/My-Cute-Robot-Docs/steps/giverole.md

 This will give a role to user

 ## Inputs
-This steps, needs some inputs to work properly when you attempt to add this step in the sketch
+This step needs some input to work properly when you attempt to add this step in the sketch
 | Input      | Description |Type|
 |-|-|-|
 |Role|This will be the role that going to be added to user.| [ Role](../inputs/role.md) |
 |Member|This will be the user who will get the role| [ User](../inputs/member.md) |

 ## Placeholders
-This step, provides 1 [placeholders](../tutorials/placeholder.md) for your use
+This step provides 1 [placeholders](../tutorials/placeholder.md) for your use
 | Placeholder      | Description |
 |-|-|
 |[role](../placeholders/role.md)|The role that got added to the user|